-CDBG funding does not have a matching requirement and is not being used to match any funding sources in Cheyenne.
-Even so, some local nonprofit agencies do provide leveraged dollars for their CDBG funded projects.
+CDBG funding does not have a matching requirement and is not used to match any funding sources in Cheyenne.
+Even so, some local nonprofit agencies provide leveraged dollars for their CDBG-funded projects.

-Needs Inc. will leverage their crisis food assistance grant with Food Bank of the Rockies and private donations.
+Needs Inc. will leverage its crisis food assistance grant with Food Bank of the Rockies and private donations.

-Safehouse Services will leverage their victim emergency assistance grant with private donations.
+Safehouse Services will leverage its victim emergency assistance grant with private donations.

-Comea, Inc. is still looking for funding to leverage dollars for their women's dorm expansion.
+Comea, Inc. is still looking for funding to leverage dollars for its women's dorm expansion.

-Habitat for Humanity will leverage their homeowner rehabilitation grant with ERAP funding, homeowner contributions and ReStore Revenue.
+Habitat for Humanity will leverage its homeowner rehabilitation grant ReStore Revenue.